nvpro-samples/vk_mini_samples/README.md

 ### GLSL, HLSL or SLANG

 By default, the samples are created using GLSL.
 However, many of them also have equivalent shaders written in [HLSL](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl) and [SLANG](https://github.com/shader-slang/slang).
-To switch between them, select either USE_HLSL or USE_SLANG.
+To switch between them, select the shader language to use.
 Afterward, regenerate CMake and the solution will update with compatible projects and their respective shaders.

 ![img](docs/use_shaders.png)